Almoullim/background_location/README.md

 </array>
 ```

-> *Note*: You can change the `string` value to be a description of your purpose for using the permission.
+> *Note*: You need describe you purpose for using the permission in to  `string` value.
+If not, attempts to access the resource fail, and might even cause your app to crash.
+And when publishing to the App Store, this can cause your app to be rejected by Apple.
+Refer to [Provide a purpose string (Apple Docummentation)](https://developer.apple.com/documentation/uikit/protecting_the_user_s_privacy/requesting_access_to_protected_resources#3037322).

 ### Android Platform Permission